-If you run an S-Corp or file a Schedule C on your 1040 Return, you can donate every single penny of money you have and it will have no effect on the net income of your business.
+If you run an S-Corp or file a Schedule C on your 1040 Return, you can donate every single penny you have and it will have no effect on the net income of your business.

 Charitable donations go straight to your Schedule A, Itemized Deductions form, which you may not even qualify to use.

 And if you can’t itemize, none of your charitable giving will affect your tax return in any way.

 Even if you do, the situation is the same as the business expenses I just went over.

 The deduction for charitable giving is not a one-for-one reduction in your income tax liability.

 Therefore, you will be spending money to save only a fraction of that amount spent.

 If you are a generous person and don’t use the tax deduction as your primary motivation, then donate away.

 But if you are doing it just for the sake of reducing your tax bill, it’s ill-advised and I would say to not waste your time or money doing so.